What this filing does

 • The venture the firm was set up for has been completed.

-• A partner has died or become insolvent (where the deed treats this as a dissolution event).
+• A partner has died or become insolvent, and the deed treats that as a dissolution event.

 From your side

-Most of these you can scan or photograph from your phone.
-We list everything in your engagement letter so nothing is collected later as a surprise.
+Most of these can be scanned or photographed from your phone.
+Everything required is listed in the checklist sent the same day, so nothing is collected later as a surprise.

-• Existing partnership deed and any supplementary deeds.
+• The existing Partnership Deed and any supplementary deeds.

-• Final balance sheet showing assets, liabilities, and partners' capital.
+• A final balance sheet showing assets, liabilities, and each partner's capital.

-• Settlement statement showing how assets and liabilities are to be distributed.
+• A settlement statement showing how the assets and liabilities are to be distributed.

-• PAN of the firm, GST and other registration certificates.
+• PAN of the firm, and GST and other registration certificates.

 1. 01.